ncatlab/nlab-content/pages/2/7/1/8/8172/content.md

 ([Adams 74, theorem 15.1 page 318](#Adams74))

-It is convenient to adopt the following notation for $E$-Adams spectral sequences (def. \ref{EAdamsSpectralSequence}):
+It is convenient to adopt the following notation for $E$-Adams spectral sequences (def. \ref{AdamsEAdamsSpectralSequence}):

 +-- {: .num_defn #HomotopyFiberOfUnitOfCommutativeRingSpectrum}
 ###### Definition